by David Fuentes, Ph.D.

 “Invention #11,” by J.S.
 Bach

-To illustrate the essential role metric placement plays here, I’ve shifted both of Bach’s leaps to break the metric cycle: leaping between beats rather than letting stepwise motion take its natural course.
-Even though the interval size remains unchanged, the new leaps sound harsh.
+Metric placement plays an essential role in making this melody comprehensible.
+In the next example, I’ve shifted both of Bach’s leaps to break the natural flow of the metric cycle: leaping between beats rather than letting stepwise motion take its natural course.
+Even though the interval size remains unchanged (the new leaps are also minor 7ths), leaping a 7th between beats sounds harsh whereas leaping a 7th after a beat doesn’t.
 To fully appreciate the differences, I urge you to sing along with the video.
 The cross-beat leaps not only sound wrong, they’re much harder to sing.
-(Also notice the accented leap (marked with a star), and the musical reason for it: The accent heralds an impending cadence.)

 Moral of the story?
 When it comes to leaping, timing matters more than distance.

-Melodic Figuration Theory, with its precise grasp of each figure’s registral properties and behaviors, is uniquely poised to reveal the full expressive power of this often-overlooked dimension.
+Once again, Melodic Figuration Theory, with its ability to precisely define each figure’s registral properties and behaviors, is uniquely poised to explore and catalogue the full expressive power of this under-discussed dimension.

 Melodic figures and registral span.